issavejdani/sa-clone-project/README.md

 > - If **\<Original project name\> (1)** is cloned while **\<Original project name\> (1) (1)** already exists, the name of the newly created project changes to **\<Original project name\> (1) (2)** and so on.

 > ### Properties
 > By default, all of the properties are checked.
-However.
 Some properties are interdependent.
 If you clear **Classes** checkbox, for example, the **Workflow** checkbox is automatically unchecked and is not copied to the new project.